smbct/smbct.github.io/series/x86_64_assembly/pt4.markdown

 This means that all information required for the function calls are multiplied on the stack, leading to a consequent use of memory.

 To verify this, we can set a breakpoint at the base case of the recursion, just after the `.L_if_exponent_0` symbol.
-If we now run the program in gdb, the calls will be accumulated until this case is reached.
+If we now run the program in gdb, the calls will be accumulated until this base case is reached.
 We can then use the `backtrace` (or `bt`) command in gdb to see the different calls present on the stack, namely the stack frames :

 {% highlight plain linenos %}